As a spoken word performer, Clint Catalyst has presented

 CC: Well, insofar as this specific structure goes, it's a form that you shouldn't recognize from any poem, anywhere.
 At least that's what I hope -- what I'm

-sharing this work with anyone -- including the individual to/about whom it's specifically written -- is register the form itself.
-Stake claim on a neo-traditional
+this work with anyone -- including the individual to/about whom it's specifically written -- is register the form itself.
+Stake claim on a neo-traditional structure, a

 There's great specificity in the positioning of stanzas, of syllabic feet, the title itself I chose.